-In accordance with the Company's Articles of Incorporation, the Board of Directors has fixed the number of directors to be elected at the Annual Meeting at eleven.
-All of the Company's current directors are standing for election as directors of the Company to hold office until the 2003 Annual Meeting of Shareholders and until their successors have been duly elected and qualified.
+In accordance with the Company's Articles of Incorporation, the Board of Directors has fixed the number of directors to be elected at the Annual Meeting at twelve.
+Except for Dr. Trinward, all of the Company's current directors are standing for election as directors of the Company to hold office until the 2004 Annual Meeting of Shareholders and until their successors have been duly elected and qualified.
+After 45 years of service to the Company and its predecessor, Dr. Trinward has decided to retire.
+Accordingly, the Board of Directors also has nominated Pender J. Lazenby for election to the Board of Directors for the ensuing year.